Loading . . .

 This post might contain affiliate links.
 We may earn a commission if you click and make a purchase.
 Your support is appreciated!

-It’s about a bug that seems to have been appearing in all SQL Server versions and editions in various constellations for several years.
-Most DBAs will very likely never encounter this problem, and probably never think of this problem beforehand.
-If so, here’s an explanation…
+At times, specific topics come together simultaneously.
+In this case, several emails were received from the Data Platform MVP distribution list, and various customer reports and suitable posts in other blogs were found on “how DatabaseMailUserRole stops your patching,” so a German contribution was made to this.
+It’s about a bug that has appeared in all SQL Server versions and editions in various constellations for several years.
+Most DBAs will never encounter this problem, and they will probably never think of this problem beforehand.
+If so, an explanation is provided below.

 When does the error occur? – Starting position